REST API

 GET /metrics

-The swiss-army query — combine any metrics, dimensions, filters, and period.
+The swiss-army query: combine any metrics, dimensions, filters, and period.
 This is the direct mirror of the MCP query_metrics tool.
-Query params: metrics (required, comma-separated), dimensions (optional, comma-separated), period, limit, filter.<key>.
+Query params: metrics (required, comma-separated), dimensions (optional, comma-separated), period or date_from/date_to, compare=previous_period (overview only, i.e. no dimensions), limit, filter.<key>.

 curl "https://www.abner.app/api/v1/metrics?metrics=visitors,pageviews&dimensions=country,browser&period=7d&limit=10" \